Tadoussac, votre point de départ

-Local infrastructures offer superb views and panoramas, picnic tables, nautical activities, observation and interpretation, but above all an “extraordinary sunset”, in the words of the municipality.
+Local infrastructures offer superb views and panoramas, picnic tables, nautical activities, observation and interpretation, but above all an “extraordinary sunset” with the word game “Extrafjordinary”, in the words of the municipality.

 “It’s such a peaceful place, nestled in the heart of the Fjord!
 This place creates the impression of being so far removed from everything, and the sunsets are simply epic!”, exclaims Richard, a big fan of the region.

 Baie Sainte-Marguerite: beluga playground